PrimeAC/PHP-SCATool/README.md

 # Discovering vulnerabilities in PHP web applications

 Repository for the project of the Software Security class.
+Development of a Static Code Analysis (SCA) tool for PHP language.

 # Problem: